-Day 1: The tour begins this evening in the lobby of our hotel, near São Paulo’s Guarulhos International Airport.
-Night in São Paulo.
+Day 1: The tour begins at 6 pm in the lobby of our hotel, near Belo Horizonte International Airport.
+Night in Belo Horizonte.

-Day 2: We fly this morning to Belo Horizonte, capital of the State of Minas Gerais and begin our journey toward Canastra National Park.
-It is a long drive to reach Serra da Canastra, approximately five hours, and because we want to be in São Roque da Canastra before dark, we’ll only stop for lunch…and any stunning birds such as Toco Toucan or Red-legged Seriema.
+Day 2: After some early birding along the shore of a city lake, where we have chance to find a few waterbirds including the rare Southern Pochard, we’ll begin our journey toward Serra da Canastra National Park.
+It’s a long drive, approximately six hours, and because we want to be in São Roque da Canastra early enough to do some birding there, we’ll only stop for lunch…and for stunning birds such as Toco Toucan or Red-legged Seriema.
 Night in São Roque.

 The gallery forest will offer a completely different set of birds, like the secretive Brasilia Tapaculo, the vocal White-rumped Tanager, White-banded Tanager, Rufous-winged Antshrike, and with some luck even the local White-browed Warbler.
 We’ll have our lunch at the upper part of the ‘Tapir waterfall’, where the São Francisco river drops from the plateau to the lower part of the National Park.
 The scenery is stunning, and in the shrubbery nearby our picnic spot we have a chance of seeing Black-throated Saltator, White-vented Violetear, White-rumped Monjita, Crested Black-Tyrant, Cinnamon Tanager, Plain-crested Elaenia, among many others.
 We’ll stay as late as possible on the plateau as Giant Anteater are usually more active late in the day.